khamidieh/predict_tc/README.md

 **Step (4)**

-Next, download the file `tc.RData` which is posted here in github.
+Next, download the file `tc.RData` which is posted here in github (https://github.com/khamidieh/predict_tc).
 Make sure you know where in your computer you downloaded this file.
 This file contains all the data and auxiliary functions to do the predictions.

 *Important: Make sure your R session's working directory is set to where you downloaded `tc.RData`.*